InVisionCRM/PulseChainAI.com/README/scivive.md

 vision) is populated exclusively by cones.
 Rods are responsible for vision at low light levels (scotopic vision).
 They do not mediate color vision, and have a low spatial acuity.
 They are more common on the periphery.
-It’s pitch black dark out.
+It’s pitch slate-950 dark out.
 You’ve got much more color sensing in the center of your eye, and much more light detection with the rods, which can’t see color, on the edges of your eye.
 It changes the way your eye responds to peripheral activity.
 You can respond to threats coming in your field of vision quicker.
 It also means that if it’s dark out, you could sometimes see things